bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image088.webp?raw=true"
   style="width:50%"
-  alt="Horizontal line of links as nav bar at top of page, #2." />
+  title="Horizontal line of links as nav bar at top of page, #2" alt="Horizontal line of links as nav bar at top of page, #2." />
 </p>